You are here

 Duke Engineering students learn to think and work like engineers from the start

-While traditional engineering curricula start off with years of analytical coursework, Duke's First-Year Design Program provides students opportunities to think and work like engineers from the start.
+While traditional engineering curricula start off with years of analytical coursework, in Duke's First-Year Design Program students think and work like engineers from the start.

-In our signature course, EGR 101L: Engineering Design and Technical Communication, students work in teams to design, build and deliver prototype solutions to problems presented by real clients.
-Through this hands-on experience, students gain technical, communication, and analytical skills—as well as the chance to experience the positive impact engineers, can make.
+In EGR 101L: Engineering Design and Technical Communication, first-year students work in teams to design, build and deliver prototype solutions to problems presented by real clients.

-“I came to engineering school knowing I wanted to work on medical devices.
-To say that I had a taste of my dream, in my very first semester, was very, very exciting."
+“I came to Duke knowing I wanted to work on medical devices.
+To have had a taste of my dream in my very first semester was very, very exciting."

-First-Year Design teams work on a wide range of projects for campus institutions like the David M. Rubenstein Rare Book & Manuscript Library, the Duke Lemur Center, and the Duke University School of Nursing, as well as companies and community organizations in North Carolina and beyond.
-Visit the First Year Design website to see sample projects.
+First-Year Design teams have worked on solutions for campus institutions like the Duke Lemur Center and the Duke University School of Nursing.
+They've also tackled challenges faced by partner companies and community organizations in North Carolina and beyond.

-Many students choose to keep working on their projects for a second semester through EGR190: Design 2 Deliver, and some even go on to win national design competitions or start the process of patenting their designs.
+The experience doesn't have to end there.
+Students may choose to keep working on their designs in EGR190: Design 2 Deliver.
+Some teams have even gone on to win national design competitions—and start the process to patent their designs.

-Our students learn and create in on-campus maker spaces that bristle with racks of tools and shelves of rapid prototyping technology:
+Our engineering students learn and create in specially designed spaces that bristle with racks of tools and are packed with rapid prototyping technology.

 'I Can Do This'

-Research suggests that first-year students who take design courses are more likely to stay with engineering as their undergraduate degree.
-Students have improved self-efficacy—the "I can do it" belief that they can succeed in problem-solving and meet challenges going forward.
+Research suggests that first-year students who take design courses are more likely to stay with engineering.

 "Duke has systematically and energetically refocused our curriculum around active, engaging, problem-based research and design projects.
 This is being done particularly well by Duke Engineering."